Christopher Gaudi

 Teaching Philosophy

-Some people might call it a simple “warm-up routine” and in a way, they’re right.
-It is simple, and you can certainly use it as a “warm-up routine” but it is far more powerful than that.
-What I’ve put together for you is a series of progressive exercises that naturally encompass all aspects of playing the oboe.
-If you take the time to think through and master each concept presented, all aspects of your oboe playing will improve naturally and automatically.
-I call this series of exercises “Back To Basics”.
+Some might call it a simple “warm-up routine,” and in a way, they’re right.
+It is simple—and you can certainly use it as a warm-up—but it’s much more than that.
+This is a series of progressive exercises that naturally cover every fundamental aspect of oboe playing.
+If you take the time to really think through and master each concept, your playing will improve—naturally and automatically.
+I call this series Back to Basics.

-Some people might call it a simple “warm-up routine” and in a way, they’re right.
-It is simple, and you can certainly use it as a “warm-up routine” but it is far more powerful than that.
-What I’ve put together for you is a series of progressive exercises that naturally encompass all aspects of playing the oboe.
-If you take the time to think through and master each concept presented, all aspects of your oboe playing will improve naturally and automatically.
-I call this series of exercises “Back To Basics”.
+Some might call it a simple “warm-up routine,” and in a way, they’re right.
+It is simple—and you can certainly use it as a warm-up—but it’s much more than that.
+This is a series of progressive exercises that naturally cover every fundamental aspect of oboe playing.
+If you take the time to really think through and master each concept, your playing will improve—naturally and automatically.
+I call this series Back to Basics.

 Student Feedback